le-doux/bitsy/docs/docs/tools/dialog/index.md

 The dialog tool is one of Bitsy's most powerful tools.
 It is used to create all the interactions the player has within the game.
 For example, the most basic use of the dialog tool is to create text that will be displayed when the player walks into a [sprite](/tools/paint/#sprite), e.g. the cat saying "I'm a cat".
-At a more complex level it can be used for things like branching dialogue with choices based on the number of [items](/tools/paint/#item) the player has picked up, or, unlocking a door if the player has spoken to a specific sprite.
+At a more complex level it can be used for things like branching dialog with choices based on the number of [items](/tools/paint/#item) the player has picked up, or, unlocking a door if the player has spoken to a specific sprite.
 Dialog can be assigned to sprites, items, [exits and endings](/tools/exitsandendings).
 There is also a default 'title' dialog that can be edited.
 This will be displayed in the centre of the screen when the player first begins the game.

 Below is a list of the basic features of the dialog tool, along with the text effect options that are available any time you see an editable text window.